-There are major horse races all year round but the British horse racing festivals are where we are treated to the crème de la crème of the equine world over several days whether it is at Cheltenham, Newmarket, Goodwood, Royal Ascot, York Ebor, Chester, Doncaster or even The Grand National.
+There are major horse races all year round but the British horse racing festivals are where we are treated to the crème de la crème of the equine world over several days whether it is at Cheltenham, Newmarket, Goodwood, the forthcoming Royal Ascot, York Ebor, Chester, Doncaster or even The Grand National.

 Flat race meeting festivals are staged between spring and autumn at Newmarket, Goodwood, Ascot, York, Chester, Doncaster and Epsom and include some of the world’s most famous horse races including the Derby, the Oaks, St Leger and 1000 and 2000 Guineas, the five British Classics.

 Newmarket’s Guineas Festival, held at the end of April or start of May with the staging the first two Classics of the season – the 1000 and 2000 Guineas, is the first flat racing festival of the year and is swiftly followed by several in May which act as Derby and Oaks Trials, in particular Chester’s May Festival and York’s Dante Festival.
 The trials pave the way to Epsom Downs for the Derby Festival on the first Saturday of June as the third and fourth Classics of the season are run – the Oaks for fillies and the Derby for colts.

 Royal Ascot, not a festival in name but definitely in nature as a track staging five days of racing with such history and pageantry in the presence of the Royal Family.
 The Royal Meeting, as it is known, is major racing fixture in June, while in July it is back to Newmarket for their summer festival, the July Cup Meeting.
 The racing matches the fashion at the three-day July Festival at Newmarket with the action on the track headlined by the July Cup itself.
 Check out this Royal Ascot betting guide for tips and previews.